What to Avoid During your Home Purchase

 With the thrill that comes with an accepted offer and a "yes" from the lender, many homebuyers make the error of taking their enthusiasm straight to the mall or appliance store.
 Until the house is really yours, there still remain some hurdles to jump.
 We have listed some things below you will want to stay away from when waiting for closing.

 Don't buy luxury items.
 Although you may be planning ways to turn your new home into a showplace, avoid big ticket purchases like appliances, electronics, or furniture.
 You will also want to keep away from vacations and vehicle purchases until your loan closes.
 You may send up red flags with your lender if you finance your furniture on your credit cards during your loan process.
 Using cash to buy big items can also create an issue: most lending institutions consider your available cash when approving your application.

 Don't look for a new job.
-Lenders feel comfortable seeing a consistent career history on your application forms.
-Getting a new career before you start the application process for a mortgage may not compromise your approval at all.
-However, switching jobs in the middle of the application process could influence whether or not you are approved.
+Your recent work history should show consistency.
+Getting a new job before you start the application process for a mortgage loan may not compromise your approval at all.
+However, if you switch careers before your loan is approved, your mortgage process could fail or be bogged down.

-Harbor View Lending* a DBA of Megastar Financial can walk you through the pitfalls of getting a mortgage.
-Call us: (207) 571-8034.
+Harbor View Lending* a DBA of Megastar Financial can answer questions about these "Don'ts" and many others.
+Give us a call at (207) 571-8034.